llsoftsec/llsoftsecbook/book.md

 in mind that there are two capabilities the attacker must have for such attacks to work:

-* the ability to overwrite return addresses or function pointers
+- the ability to overwrite return addresses, function pointers or other code pointers.
-* knowledge of the target addresses to overwrite them with (e.g. libc function entry points).
+- knowledge of the target addresses to overwrite them with (e.g. libc function entry points).

 When code reuse attacks were first described, programs used to contain absolute code pointers, and needed to be loaded at fixed addresses.
 The stack base was predictable, and libraries were loaded in predictable memory locations.
 This made code reuse attacks simple, as all of the addresses needed for a successful exploit were easy to discover.
+In this section, we're going to discuss mitigations that make it harder for an attacker to obtain these capabilities.

+The ability for an attacker to overwrite code pointers often boils down to the being able to overwrite them while they are stored in memory, rather than in machine registers\index{register}.
+Overwriting value in machine registers directly is often not possible.
+Attackers use memory vulnerabilities\index{memory vulnerability} to be able to overwrite pointers in memory.
+With that in mind, one could assume that code reuse mitigations are not necessary for programs written in memory-safe languages, as they should not have any memory vulnerabilities.
+However, most real-life programs written in memory-safe languages still contain at least portions of binary code written in unsafe languages.
+An attacker could obtain a write primitive in the unsafe portion of the program, and use it to overwrite code pointers in the memory-safe portion of the program.
+Therefore, mitigations against code reuse attacks are still relevant for programs written in memory-safe languages.

+Another reason that attackers could obtain write primitives in memory-safe programs is due to bugs in the compiler or the runtime.
+This is especially true for JIT-based languages, see section @sec:jit-compiler-vulnerabilities for more details.

 ### ASLR